JohannesJossi/ml-agents/docs/Using-Docker.md

 ### Stopping Container and Saving State

-If you are satisfied with the training progress, you can stop the Docker container while saving state using the following command:
+If you are satisfied with the training progress, you can stop the Docker container while saving state by either using `Ctrl+C` or `⌘+C` (Mac) or by using the following command:

 ```
 docker kill --signal=SIGINT <container-name>